AndyGura/gg-web-engine/README.md

 there was a lot to learn and realize that game development for browsers deserves more than available.
 Right now the engine is still focused on that NFS project and all the functionality is written specifically for it, so one can notice that there is currently lack of functionality which is not related to racing games.

+## Features

+- Automatically working physics/rendering ticks
+- Automatic physics body/visual mesh position/rotation binding
+- Controllers interface, allowing to add some functions as part of tick
+- keyboard controller, supports key bindings
+- mouse controller, supports pointer lock
+- rigid bodies
+- trigger zones
+- free-fly camera controller (3D world only)
+- raycast car entity (3D world only) and dedicated keyboard controller for it
+- map graph, allowing to load only nearest part of map, using graph of map areas (3D world only)
+- UI dev console (enable console for world in your code and press ` at runtime)
+- physics debugger renderer (3D world only)

 ## Integrations
 Note: at this early step, the project does not give much flexibility in that regard, will be changed in future